Alisa Solomon

-Alisa Solomon (was born in 1956) He is a writer, Professor of Journalism, and the Director of the Arts and Culture concentration at the Columbia Journalism School.
-Solomon served as a story consultant for the documentary on the musical Fiddler on the Roof titled Fiddler: A Miracle of Miracles.
+Alisa Solomon, is a writer, Professor of Journalism, and the Director of the Arts and Culture concentration at the Columbia Journalism School.
+Born in 1956, Solomon served as a story consultant for the documentary on the musical Fiddler on the Roof titled Fiddler: A Miracle of Miracles.
 Solomon has written two award-winning books: Re-Dressing the Canon: Essays on Theater and Gender and Wonder of Wonders: A Cultural History of Fiddler on the Roof.
-Additionally, she has served as a reporter for many publications, some of which including: The Village Voice, The New York Times, The Nation, and other publications.
+Additionally, she has served as a reporter for The Village Voice, The New York Times, The Nation, and many other publications.

 Education

 Solomon earned her BA, with a double major in Drama and Philosophy, at the University of Michigan's Residential College in Ann Arbor, Michigan.
-She then went on to earn her MFA and Doctorate, in Dramaturgy and Criticism, at the Yale School of Drama in New Haven, Connecticut.
+She received her MFA and Doctorate, in Dramaturgy and Criticism, at the Yale School of Drama in New Haven, Connecticut.

 Career

 Solomon first's book, Re-Dressing the Canon: Essays on Theater and Gender, explores gender and performance and was published in 1997.
 It won the George Jean Nathan Award for Dramatic Criticism.
 Her second book, Wonder of Wonders: A Cultural History of Fiddler on the Roof, discussed the making of the musical Fiddler on the Roof and shows the evolution of Jewish cultural identity.
 This book, published in 2013, won the Kurt Weill Prize, the Jewish Journal Prize, and the Theatre Library Association's George Freedley Memorial Award.
-Solomon has also been an editor of a number of books as well as a special issue of the journal Theater on theater and social change.
+Solomon has also been an editor of a number of books as well as a special issue of the journal Theater on theatre and social change.

 Solomon served as a story consultant for the documentary on the musical Fiddler on the Roof titled Fiddler: A Miracle of Miracles.
 This documentary goes into the creation and significance of the play, featuring interviews with the Fiddler creators and others from the musical.

 Solomon is a teacher at Columbia University's Graduate School of Journalism, and at this university she directs the MA program's Arts & Culture concentration.

 Solomon has served as a reporter for the Village Voice from 1983 to 2004, as well as having contributed to: The New York Times newspaper, The Nation newspaper, Tablet newspaper, The Forward newspaper, Howlround.com non-profit service organization, killingthebuddha.com online journal, American Theater magazine, TDR – The Drama Review journal, and others.

+Solomon is a member of the leftist anti-racist organization Jews for Racial and Economic Justice (JFREJ).